Notes on the Geography of Vietnam: Colonial Hanoi

 The builders didn't spend much energy adapting their customary imagery to the local population.

-During their brief rule, the French in their monumental architecture migrated from Beaux-Art classicism to a blended, semi-indigenous style and finally toward modernism.
+Even though their rule was brief, the French had time for their works of monumental architecture to shift from Beaux-Art classicism first to a blended, semi-indigenous style and then toward modernism.
 We can trace this evolution beginning here, with the residence of the Resident Superior of Tonkin, built in 1911.
-The style reflects the stylistic preferences of Anguste-Henri Vildieu, who headed the Service des Bâtiments Civils de l'Indochine from 1897 to 1906.
+The style reflects the taste of Anguste-Henri Vildieu, who headed the Service des Bâtiments Civils de l'Indochine from 1897 to 1906.

 The building survives today as the government guest house.